 All personal information processed by the college may be passed to the Skills Funding Agency (SFA).
 The SFA is responsible for the funding and planning of education and training for young people and adults in England, and is registered under the Data Protection Act 1998.

-The information provided will be shared with other organisations for the purpose of administration, careers and other guidance, and statistical and research purposes.
+The information provided may be shared with other organisations for the purpose of administration, careers and other guidance, statistical and research purposes or to meet system requirements.
 Other organisations with which we will share information include, the Department for Children, Schools and Families, Department for Innovation, Universities and Skills, Connexions, Higher Education Statistics Agency, Higher Education Funding Council for England, educational institutions and organisations performing research and statistical work on behalf of the SFA or its partners.

 Under the Data Protection Act 1998, you have the right to request a record of all your personal data that is held by the College, this is called a Data Subject Access Request.